What is Bipolar Disorder?

-Like the majority of mental health disorders, bipolar disorder is multifactorial meaning that many factors play a role in the development of this mood disorder.
+Like the majority of mental health disorders, bipolar disorder is multifactorial—meaning that many factors play a role in the development of this mood disorder.
 It is known to have a major genetic component involved in the etiology.
-First-degree relatives (parents, children, and siblings) of people with this disorder type I (BPPI) are seven times more likely to develop this disorder compared to the general population.
-Additionally a child of a parent with bipolar disorder is at a 50% increase of having a major psychiatric disorder diagnosed in life.
-Biochemical factors such as neurotransmitters, which are the hormones in the brain responsible for communication, are also known to contribute to this disorder as well as physical changes in brain regions and environmental stressors.
+First-degree relatives (parents, children, and siblings) of people with this disorder type I (BPI) are seven times more likely to develop this disorder compared to the general population.
+Additionally, a child of a parent with bipolar disorder is at a 50 percent increase of having a major psychiatric disorder diagnosed in life.
+Biochemical factors such as neurotransmitters, which are the hormones in the brain responsible for communication, are also known to contribute to this disorder, as are physical changes in brain regions and environmental stressors.

 If you or someone you know is struggling, we’re here for you.
 Discovery Mood and Anxiety Program specializes in treatment for mental health, substance abuse, and dual diagnoses, by creating unique programs to help every individual find their way to recovery.
 For more information, resources, or to consult with one of our specialists, call 714.828.0808.